Straight Line Persuasion is a sales training program by Jordan Belfort.

 I feel this course is best for intermediate and advanced salespeople.

-Beginners can use the mindsets and self-help part of the course but might miss some of the nuances.
+True beginners can use the mindsets and self-help part of the course.

 More advanced guys know that stuff already and the main added value for them will be voice tonality.